by Jon Pearce | 10th Dec, 2021 | Arthritis

 Review your mattress

-Mattresses are a big part of good sleep hygiene and should be reviewed and changed roughly every 7-10 years.
-A good mattress should be supportive, especially for those with arthritis, however a mattress that is too hard will quickly become uncomfortable.
+Mattresses are a big part of good sleep hygiene and should be reviewed and changed roughly every 7–10 years.
+This could ultimately be a huge factor in why your inflammation is worse at night.
+A good mattress should be supportive, especially for those with arthritis, however, a mattress that is too hard will quickly become uncomfortable.
 Short of investing in a new mattress, you may benefit from a mattress topper that will aid a more supportive sleep environment.

 Use pillows